 - The popularity of the linking site

-Now that you know what Google looks at when ranking your content pages, we move to the base of your whole strategy—competitor and keyword research.
+Now that you know what Google looks at when ranking your content pages, we move to the base of your whole strategy with competitor and keyword research for firms.
 An understanding of what keywords are working for your competitors and the difficulty of ranking for the keywords you choose will allow you to more easily build targeted content to organically increase your place in Google and other search engine rankings.